Adam Lowe (writer): Writing, publishing and performance

-In June 2022, Lowe performed at the Royal Albert Memorial Museum and Art Gallery in Exeter with Mona Arshi, Victoria Adukwei Bulley, Fred D’Aguiar, Jennifer Lee Tsai, Shivanee Ramlochan, Jacob Sam-La Rose, John Siddique, Yomi Sode and Yusra Warsama as part of the My Words collaboration with the Museum of Colour, curated by Melanie Abrahams.
+In June 2022, Lowe performed at the Royal Albert Memorial Museum and Art Gallery in Exeter with Mona Arshi, Victoria Adukwei Bulley, Fred D'Aguiar, Jennifer Lee Tsai, Shivanee Ramlochan, Jacob Sam-La Rose, John Siddique, Yomi Sode and Yusra Warsama as part of the My Words collaboration with the Museum of Colour, curated by Melanie Abrahams.
 The poets were accompanied by live music and vocals from Randolph Matthews.
-As part of the My Words programme, Lowe also contributed a poem called 'Seasoning' to the Museum of Colour, inspired by a set of chains used in the transatlantic trade in enslaved Africans.
+As part of the My Words programme, Lowe also contributed a poem called "Seasoning" to the Museum of Colour, inspired by a set of chains used in the transatlantic trade in enslaved Africans.
+In October 2022, he edited the anthology The World Reimagined, featuring 30 poets, including Anthony Joseph, Benjamin Zephaniah, Dorothea Smartt, John Agard, Karen McCarthy Woolf, Kadija Sesay, Khadijah Ibrahiim, Malika Booker, Marvin Thompson, Otis Mensah, Raymond Antrobus, Shara McCallum, Shivanee Ramlochan, Tanya Shirley and others.
+The book was published by The World Reimagined, an arts education charity which "exists to transform our understanding of the Transatlantic Trade in Enslaved Africans".